Lemon Law Attorney Serving Los Angeles, San Jose, Oakland, Napa, Scottsdale, Glendale, Tempe and Elsewhere in California and Arizona

 It is a situation far too many people are forced to endure – purchasing a vehicle and quickly realizing it is a dumpster fire on wheels.
 You encounter recurring mechanical problem and you’ve taken it to the dealership multiple times, and it becomes obvious they do not know how to resolve the problems.
 You may be asking yourself, “Am I stuck with this lemon?
 Or is there something I can do?”
-Fortunately, there is hope under California’s lemon law.
+Fortunately, there is hope under California’s and Arizona lemon law.

-Overview of California Lemon Law
+Overview of California and Arizona Lemon Law

-The Song-Beverly Consumer Warranty Act, more commonly known as California’s Lemon Law, is a statute enabling individuals and small businesses who have purchased a defective vehicle are entitled to a refund of nearly all their money (including the down payment, monthly payments, and so forth).
+The Song-Beverly Consumer Warranty Act, more commonly known as California’s and Arizona Lemon Law, is a statute enabling individuals and small businesses who have purchased a defective vehicle are entitled to a refund of nearly all their money (including the down payment, monthly payments, and so forth).
 The state’s lemon law also enables consumers to have their vehicle replaced at the expense of the manufacturer.
-This is why California’s lemon law is considered to be one of the strongest in the country.
+This is why California’s and Arizona lemon law is considered to be one of the strongest in the country.
 The law earned this reputation because it contains the following consumer-friendly provisions:

 - It protects purchases of both new and used automobiles;